Next.js + Capacitor walkthrough

 5

-Create an OtaKit account and register your app
+Create an OtaKit account and app

 npm install -g @otakit/cli